earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/clean-code-get-help/2017-01-25-R02-getting-help-r.md

 ## Basics of R

 `R` is a versatile, open source programming/scripting language that's useful both for statistics but also data science.
-Inspired by the programming language S.
+Inspired by the programming language `S`.

 * Free/Libre/Open Source Software under the [GPL version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
-* Superior (if not just comparable) to commercial alternatives.
-R has over 7,000 user contributed packages at this time.
+* Superior (if not just comparable) to commercial alternatives. `R` has over 7,000 user contributed packages at this time.
 It's widely used both in academia and industry.
 * Available on all platforms.
 * Not just for statistics, but also general purpose programming.
-* For people who have experience in programmming: R is both an object-oriented and a so-called [functional language](http://adv-r.had.co.nz/Functional-programming.html).
+* For people who have experience in programmming: `R` is both an object-oriented and a so-called [functional language](http://adv-r.had.co.nz/Functional-programming.html).
 * Large and growing community of peers.

 ## Seeking help

-Below we discuss a few ways that you can get help when you are stuck in R.
+Below we discuss a few ways that you can get help when you are stuck in `R`.

 ## I know the name of the function I want to use, but I'm not sure how to use it